 - Documented In-Kind Contributions (No more than 50% of the match) In-kind contributions must be itemized at the time of application, and the goods and services received and utilized by June 30 following the July 1 award year.
 In-Kind Contributions by the applicant are not eligible for match.

 Non-profit organizations must have all match complete and confirmed at the time of application.

 *Municipalities and counties (public entities) must submit an executed copy of an approved resolution by a city or county commission with the application package.
 The resolution must include the dollar amount dedicated and available to the project if the grant is awarded and the date the funds will be available.
 The resolution must be dated and signed by the application deadline.
 Funding, as indicated by the resolution, must be made available within 90 days of state grant funding notification.

 - Funds that are for General Operating Expenses (i.e. the Un-restricted column on the Statement of Activity page of the organization's audit) will not be acceptable as match

 - Revenue from bond issues that have not been passed at the time of application will not be acceptable as match

 - Revenue from grants that have not yet been awarded will not be acceptable as match.

 - Fundraising costs will not be acceptable as match

 - Legal fees or taxes will not be acceptable as match

-- Matching funds will be designated only to the project phase presented in this application and may not be used in previous or succeeding applications, or in any other Division or Department of State grant
+- Matching funds will be designated only to the Scope of Work presented in this application and may not have been used in previous Division or Department of State grants

 - Building or Land as match: